Girl’s Guide to Travel in Pisac, Peru!

 Our adorable room at Pisac Inca Guest House.

 • What’s the “nicest” hotel in Pisac?
-The Royal Inka Hotel Pisac ($50+/night).
-I never stayed at the Royal Inka, but I had several meals there & paid $10 to enter their massive grounds, that extend on both sides of the street, just outside of town.
+Art House Royal Inka Hotel Pisac ($50+/night).
+I never stayed here, but I enjoyed several meals in their restaurants.
+I also paid $10 to enter their massive grounds, that extend on both sides of the street.
 They have a huge pool, tennis courts, several gardens & restaurants ~ it’s a great place to spend the afternoon relaxing after hiking to the Ruins.

 Girl's Guide to Travel in Pisac, Peru, Girl WHo Travels the World

-Huge lap pool on the sprawling grounds of the most luxurious hotel in Pisac: the Royal Inka.
+Huge lap pool on the sprawling grounds of the most luxurious hotel in Pisac: Art House Royal Inka.

 Photo Guide to Pisac, Peru

-Let’s continue this journey to Pisac, Peru by taking a look at photos of this spectacular place ~ many of which were taken on a hike up the backside of the ruins (which starts on a path just to the left of Hotel Royal Inka).
+Let’s continue this journey to Pisac by taking a look at some photos of this spectacular place.
+Many were taken on a hike up the backside of the ruins (which starts on a path just to the left of Art House Royal Inka).

 Girl's Guide to Travel in Pisac, Peru, Girl Who Travels the World

-The narrow, colorful streets of Pisac lead to outstanding views of the Andes Mountains.
+The narrow, colorful streets of Pisac lead to outstanding views of the Andes.

 Girl's Guide to Travel in Pisac, Peru, Girl Who Travels the World

-If you want to climb up the Pisac ruins the back way: you’ll need to be able to climb this mountain…
+If you want to climb the Pisac ruins the BACK way: you’ll need to climb this mountain…

 Girl's Guide to Travel in Pisac, Peru, Girl Who Travels the World

-And you’ll need to be able to cross this bridge over a small river…(which is a little scary with camera & phone in hand)!
+And you’ll need to cross this bridge over a small river…which is a little scary with camera & phone in hand!

 Girl's Guide to Travel in Pisac, Peru, Girl Who Travels the World